Victorszmag/F1Trivia/README.md

 # F1Trivia
 Idea is that I will have the into html page with title and instructions maybe leaderboard if i figure out how to do that.
 Then a second html for the trivia game itself.
-For the trivia game page I am looking to have questions, and the three wrong answers is a game over.
+For the trivia game page I am looking to have questions, 7 or more is

 - Who won the 2021 Drivers Championship?
 Max Verstappen